maxmind22/quicks/README.md

-this is a simple web app used to esarch your documents using semantic search
+this is a simple web app using semantic search from uploaded documents
 # github